Cheap Eats in Collingwood — Under $20 and Actually Good (2026)

 2. Red Sparrow Pizza — Woodfired Perfection Under $20

-The vibe: A proper Neapolitan-style pizza joint on Smith Street where the woodfired oven is cranking and the queue is part of the experience.
+The deal: A proper Neapolitan-style pizza joint on Smith Street where the woodfired oven is cranking and the queue is part of the experience.

 Red Sparrow (438 Smith Street) does one thing and does it brilliantly: thin-crust, woodfired pizza.
 The Margherita ($16) is the benchmark — simple tomato, mozzarella, basil, and a charred crust that tastes like it was fired in a proper dome oven (because it was).
-The menu extends to about 15 pizzas, plus a tight list of antipasti and salads, but honestly, the Marg is all you need.
 Most pizzas land between $14 and $22, and the portion sizes are generous enough that you won’t leave hungry.

-Order this: Margherita ($16) or the Diavola ($19) if you want heat Address: 438 Smith Street, Collingwood Hours: Wed–Sun from 5pm Insider tip: They don’t take bookings for small groups — just rock up and put your name down.
-Tuesday night is the quietest if you hate queues.
+Order this: Margherita ($16) or the Diavola ($19) if you want heat Address: 438 Smith Street, Collingwood Hours: Wed-Sun from 5pm Insider tip: They don’t take bookings for small groups — just put your name down.
 Grab a bottle from the BYO-friendly wine shop next door and make a night of it.

-3. Hi Fi Collingwood — Chef Sandwiches, Serious Coffee, and Vinyl
+3. Hi Fi Collingwood — Chef Sandwiches, Good Coffee, and Vinyl

 Hi Fi (316 Smith Street) is Collingwood’s newest cheap eat, and it’s already become a Saturday morning ritual for locals.
-The sandwiches ($14–$18) are made by actual chefs — the same crew running the kitchen at Terror Twilight — which means properly sourdough bread, house-made pickles, and fillings that go well beyond ham and cheese.
-The fried chicken sando ($17) is the one everyone orders, but the rotating specials (the Italian-style capicola number was excellent when we visited) are where the real fun is.
+The sandwiches ($14-$18) are made by actual chefs — properly sourdough bread, house-made pickles, and fillings that go well beyond ham and cheese.
+The fried chicken sando ($17) is the one everyone orders, but the rotating specials are where the real fun is.
 Coffee is proper espresso from quality beans, and the vinyl selection in the corner is curated, not random.

 Order this: Fried chicken sando ($17) + flat white ($5) Address: 316 Smith Street, Collingwood Hours: 7am-3pm daily Insider tip: They sometimes have off-menu specials that only regulars know about.
 Ask what’s fresh today — don’t just read the board.